Making soap from scratch is fun and amazing but there is also a serious side to it.

 Weigh your caustic soda in a separate container.

 When you are slowly adding caustic soda to the water, gently stir until all the caustic soda has dissolved and your liquid is clear.
-This is what is referred to a lye water.
+This is what is referred to as ‘lye water’.

-Place your lye water in the sink / water bath and leave it to cool down.
-You can quarter fill the sink with cold water to speed up the cooling process.
-The cool sink water will slowly start to warm as the lye water cools.
+Place your container which is filled with lye water in the water filled sink and leave it to cool down.
+You can quarter fill the sink with cold water to speed up this cooling process.
+The cool sink water will slowly start to warm up as the lye water cools.

 Combine Oils with Lye Water